Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/08-User-Environment-Management/X. Group-Policy-Deployment.md

 ## 🎯 Group Policy Filtering

 ### 🚨 Security Filtering
-- Example: Windows Defender policy limited to select groups
+- All policies limited to Authenticated Users

 ### ⚙️ WMI Filtering
 - None used